Psychological care for individuals and families living abroad

-Psychologists Eleonora Zuliani and Irene Pretoriani offer psychological care for individuals and families living abroad.
-They talked to MumAbroad Life about how and why they founded Wind Rose in Milan and the importance of giving support to expat families.
+Psychological care for individuals and families living abroad is offered by psychologists Eleonora Zuliani and Irene Pretoriani.
+They talk to MumAbroad Life about how and why they founded Wind Rose in Milan and the importance of giving support to expat families.

 Your original project was aimed at offering help to students in Milan who were living outside of their home country.
 What made you decide to extend your services to expats in general?